jspm/babel-plugin-transform-cjs-dew/README.md

       },
       // resolve used specifically for wildcard requires
       // returns require('./' + x + '.js') as './*.js'
-      // return a string or null to indicate no resolution resolveWildcard (name) {
+      // return a string or array or null to indicate no resolution resolveWildcard (name) {

       }